azagniotov/stubby4j/docs/WEBSOCKETS_CONFIG_AND_REQUESTS.md

 Defines the behavior of the server, when it sends events to the connected client using the defined event metadata.
 Currently, the following five types of policies are supported:

 * `once`: the server sends an event _once only_
 * `push`: the server sends an event _in a periodic manner_.
 This property should be used together with the defined `delay` (discussed further) which describes the delay in milliseconds between the subsequent pushed events.
+The server keeps continuously pushing events until the connected client disconnects.
 * `fragmentation`: the server sends an event payload in a form sequential fragmented frames one after another _in a periodic manner_, instead of sending the payload as a whole blob, which is the behavior of policies `once`, `push` and `disconnect`.

    For example, let's say you want to configure `stubby4j` to stream a large file to the connected client.
 This property should be used together with the defined `delay` (discussed further) which describes the delay in milliseconds between the subsequent pushed frames.
 * `ping`: the server sends a `Ping` event (without a payload) as per WebSocket spec [RFC6455#section-5.5.2](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2) _in a periodic manner_.
 This property should be used together with the defined `delay` (discussed further) which describes the delay in milliseconds between the subsequent pings.
+The server keeps continuously pinging until the connected client disconnects.

-   The behavior of `fragmentation` is similar to the `push` behavior, the difference is that `stubby4j` is sending a special data frame of type `Ping` instead of a text in UTF-8 or a binary message.
+   The behavior of `ping` is similar to the `push` behavior, the difference here is that `stubby4j` sends a special binary data frame of type `Ping` instead of a text in UTF-8 or any other binary data.
 * `disconnect`: the server sends an event _once only_, followed by a WebSocket `Close` frame wit status code `1000`.
 In other words, the server gracefully closes the connection to the remote client endpoint

+#### message-type (`required`)

+Defines the payload type of the event, which the server sends to the connected client using the defined event metadata.

+Currently, the following two types of message types are supported:

+* `text`: the event payload sent in a UTF-8 text format
+* `binary`: the event payload sent as bytes

+Please note, in case of `policy` of type `ping`, even if you defined `message-type: text`, the event payload will always be a binary data frame of type `Ping`, as per WebSocket spec [RFC6455#section-5.5.2](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.2)

+#### delay (`optional`)

+Describes the delay in milliseconds between the subsequent server events to the connected client.
+Should be used in conjunction with defined policies of type `push`, `fragmentation` and `ping`.

+If one of the aforementioned policy types is defined and the `delay` is not specified, the delay will be zero, i.e.: no delay between the subsequent server events.
+The `delay` takes no affect with the policies of type `once` and `disconnect`.

 ## Managing websocket configuration via the REST API